The best Lightning cable of 2021 | CNN Underscored

 Belkin’s standard BoostCharge cables are similar to Anker’s Powerline II — no frills, just good cables at a good price.
 They use the same standard rubber sheath you’d find on other cables in this price range, and the same standard joints.

-We did find Belkin’s cables to be a bit more flexible than Anker’s slightly stiffer offering — but with only a 2-year warranty, we thought the Ankers were a better buy for just about everyone.
+We did find Belkin’s cables to be a bit more flexible than Anker’s slightly stiffer offering — but with only a two-year warranty, we thought the Ankers were a better buy for just about everyone.
 Belkin offers these cables in both USB-C and USB-A variants.

 Apple’s own Lightning cables are thinner and more flexible than the competition, with extremely small connectors on the end.
 These may seem like boons, but Apple’s own cables have also earned a reputation for being easier to break and fray — so while both the USB-C and USB-A cables performed well in our tests, we think most people would be better off with a more durable option from a third party.

-Mophie Fast Charge USB-C Cable with Lightning ($19.95, zagg.com)
+Mophie Fast Charge USB-C Cable With Lightning ($19.95; zagg.com)

-Mophie’s USB-C and USB-A cables offer a braided design in three different lengths, but otherwise didn’t stand out much from the competition — they’re thinner than Anker’s cables without being more flexible, and the warranty only lasts two years.
+Mophie’s USB-C and USB-A cables offer a braided design in three different lengths, but otherwise didn’t stand out much from the competition — they’re thinner than Anker’s cables without being more flexible, and the warranty lasts only two years.
 But they performed well in our tests, so if you like the design, they’ll do the job.

 Satechi’s cable is clearly designed to be a durable monster, similar to Nomad’s Kevlar cables.
 However, while the Satechi performed just as well as its competition in charging and data transfer, we found it much stiffer than every other cable we tested, without the extra-strong joints of the Nomad cables.
-It’s a good option, we just prefer the more flexible nature of the other cables we tested.
+It’s a good option — we just prefer the more flexible nature of the other cables we tested.

 Read more from CNN Underscored’s hands-on testing: